 Multi-Pass Approaches.
 Due to memory resources on graphics hardware, multi-pass rendering is often required to achieve many effects.
-The F-buffer [Mark and Proudfoot 2001] is very similar to the R-buffer, except that it does not sort the fragments.
-The Fbuffer requires semi-transparent surfaces to be rendered in depth order, although it may be possible to sort an F-buffer using a bitonic sort.
-Implementations of the F-buffer which require rendering the whole geometry for every pass are available on ATI's graphics hardware [Houston et al. 2005].
+The F-Buffer [Mark and Proudfoot 2001] is very similar to the R-Buffer, except that it does not sort the fragments.
+The F-Buffer requires semi-transparent surfaces to be rendered in depth order, although it may be possible to sort an F-Buffer using a bitonic sort.
+Implementations of the F-Buffer which require rendering the whole geometry for every pass are available on ATI's graphics hardware [Houston et al. 2005].
 The original depth peeling algorithm by Mammen [1984] proposes a solution for sorting fragments by peeling the layers in depth order in separate passes.
 A hardware implementation was more recently described by Everitt [2001].
-Depth peeling has been used for rendering order-independent transparency [Everitt 2001; Wexler et al. 2005; Luft and Deussen 2006], volume rendering [Nagy and Klein 2003; Bernardon et al. 2006], global illumination [Hachisuka 2005; Mendez et al. 2006], collision detection [Heidelberger et al. 2003], and multi-layer shadow maps [Woo 1992; Bavoil et al. 2006].
+Depth peeling has been used for rendering order-independent transparency [Everitt 2001; Wexler et al. 2005; Luft and Deussen 2006], volume rendering [Nagy and Klein 2003; Bernardon et al. 2006], global illumination [Hachisuka 2005; Mendez et al. 2006], and multi-layer shadow maps [Woo 1992; Bavoil et al. 2006].
 Kelley et al. [1994] proposed a hybrid solution that stores four RGBAZ fragments per pixel, sorted front-to-back, and handles overflow with multiple passes.
 In each pass, the four layers are composited into a single layer and the three remaining layers are used to capture the next fragments.
 A recent approach similar to depth peeling is the Vis-Sort algorithm [Govindaraju et al. 2005] which sorts 3D primitives using occlusion queries on the GPU, assuming there are no visibility cycles and no intersecting primitives.
-With Vis-Sort, the number of passes required to composite transparent fragments depends on the disorder in the topological sort of the geometry.
+With Vis-Sort, the number of passes required to composite transparent fragments is equal to the depth complexity of the scene.
 The k-buffer simplifies multi-pass approaches by allowing k fragments to be operated on in a single pass.
-Since it operates in image-space, it also avoids problems with visibility cycles and intersecting primitives.
+Since it operates in image-space, it also avoid problems with visibility cycles and intersecting primitives.